kprussing/resume/projects.md

 -   [netcdf-c][]: The Unidata network Common Data Form (netCDF) C interface.
 -   [panflute][]: A Python module for writing [Pandoc][] filters.
+-   [scons-contrib]: A repo for user contributed SCons Builders and other tools.
+Specifically, the [Pandoc] Tool.
 -   [ViTables][]: A graphical tool for browsing and editing files in both PyTables and HDF5 format.
 -   [zotero-cli][]: Command line interface to the Zotero API.